 Labs often need to be a sterile environment.
 Whether the lab is going to be used for experimentation, testing, or for long-term study, the furnishings need to be made of materials that can be easily sterilized.

 The Scientific Equipment and Furniture Association has set standards for lab furnishings that ensure quality, safety and objective, third party inspections.
 Lab designers look for that SEFA compliant label when outfitting labs for things like casework, flooring, fume hoods and chairs.

 Onsite Consultation Availability

 As is evident, lab designers think differently because they need to.
-When quality, safety and standards are important, it pays to work with a quality lab furnishings provider that understand those needs, like OnePointe Solutions.
-Please contact us today to speak to one of our representatives regarding a quote or a consultation.
+When quality, safety and standards are important, it pays to work with a quality lab furnishings provider that understand those needs.